opencog/link-grammar/README.md

 (August 2014).
 The website provides additional documentation.

-Although the English-language link-grammar links are un-oriented, it seems that a defacto direction can be given to them that is completely consistent with standard conceptions of a dependency grammar.
+Although the English-language link-grammar links are un-oriented, it seems that a de facto direction can be given to them that is completely consistent with standard conceptions of a dependency grammar.